 Are you throwing away your eggshells?
 Then you’re missing out on a valuable addition to your garden.
 Eggshells are high in calcium, which is a vital nutrient for your plants.
 On top of that, they’re a wonderful slug deterrent.
-Today I’ll share with you the best method for safely & effectively using eggshells in your garden.
+Today I’ll share with you the best method for safely & effectively using egg shells for plants.

 Lonely Pines Farm may earn a commission for purchases made after clicking links on this page.

 As I mentioned, eggshells are high in calcium.
 Similarly to how calcium makes our bones strong, it also builds strong cell walls in your plants.
 So if calcium is low, new roots and baby leaves will grow in a deformed manner.

 Calcium deficiency can also cause blossom end rot.
 That’s when the ends of the fruit on tomato, pepper, eggplant, and summer squash plants become black and rotten.
 The discoloration forms on the blossom end of the fruit.

 Spots get larger over time and eventually render the fruit inedible.
 Though there are other factors that lead to blossom end rot, ensuring a strong amount of calcium in your soil is a great place to start the battle.